winitzki/scall/tutorial/programming_dhall.md

 A polymorphic identity function can be written as `λ(A : Type) → λ(x : A) → x`.

-The type of polymorphic `map` functions may be written as:
+The type of polymorphic `fmap` functions may be written as:

 ```dhall
 ∀(F : Type → Type) → ∀(A : Type) → ∀(B : Type) → (A → B) → F A → F B